-How the New Playlist Submission Feature Helps You Find Fans
+How the New Playlist Pitch Feature Helps You Find Fans

 We talk to Spotify’s Steve Shirley about the importance of track-level metadata for playlist consideration.

 Back in July, Spotify for Artists launched a beta feature designed to give artists, labels and teams a streamlined process for pitching a song for playlist consideration.
 When you pitch a song, you’ll have the option to fine-tune how you describe the song—its metadata—so that Spotify's editors can more efficiently find which playlists your track might best be suited for.
 This boosts the chances that you’ll connect with new fans already predisposed to showing interest in your work.

 In a broad sense, metadata is all the contextual information associated with you and your music.
 This includes everything from your genre to your album’s release date, and digital music services such as Spotify use this data to determine how you show up in their service.
 This establishes the order of your albums or the associations that algorithms make between you and other artists, among other, far-reaching applications.
 As part of the playlist pitch process, Spotify is empowering artists to have direct input into certain metadata points.

 "Metadata is just information about the music itself," Spotify senior product manager Steve Shirley explains.
 "What we're asking is that you describe your music to help put it in front of the right team of editors.
 It's detailing the genre and the specific attributes of the song that we think would get it in front of the right people."